 Wagner even went as far as to incorporate Ludwig II’s emotional issues into the Parsifal character in the opera.

 Neuschwanstein Castle can be easily visited on a day trip from Munich.
 Here are some tips on how to get from Munich to Neuschwanstein Castle.

 From various windows and balconies at Neuschwanstein, there are views of the neo-Gothic Hohenschwangau Castle, which sits on a hill across the valley and is where Ludwig II spent most of his childhood.

-Inside the castle the Hall of Heroes and Knights is an enormous hall which takes up the entire width of this castle.
+Inside the castle, the Hall of Heroes and Knights is an enormous hall that takes up the entire width of this castle.

-Gothic columns soar up to the stucco ceiling, which is decorated with pink and silver neo-Gothic ornaments.
+Gothic columns soar up to the stucco ceiling, decorated with pink and silver neo-Gothic ornaments.